What is Vanar Chain (VANRY)?

 TLDR

-Vanar Chain is an AI-native Layer 1 blockchain designed to power intelligent applications and real-world financial infrastructure, moving beyond simple transactions to store and reason with data directly on-chain.
+Vanar Chain is an AI-native Layer 1 blockchain designed to power intelligent applications for real-world finance and assets by storing and reasoning over data directly on-chain.

-3. Real-World Focus: The chain is optimized for practical use cases like payment finance (PayFi) and tokenizing real-world assets (RWAs), aiming to bring verifiable intelligence to business and commerce.
+2. Real-World Finance Focus – The chain is built for practical use cases like compliant payments (PayFi) and tokenized real-world assets (RWA), aiming for business adoption.

 Deep Dive